scality/backbeat/docs/transient-crr-source.md

 ### Design overview

-Normal CRR process reads from the source defined by the location constraint, writes to one or more destinations asynchronously and updates statuses to *COMPLETED* on the source when done.
+CRR process reads from the source defined by the location constraint, writes to one or more destinations asynchronously and updates statuses to *COMPLETED* on the source when done.

 We are going to keep this core behavior, but introduce the notion of *transient source* as a temporary primary location for a new object,